 Travel comfortably in the fully air-conditioned bus, while snoozing and relaxing on your plush reclining seat that comes with spacious legroom.
 Keep yourself entertained by watching the movies shown on the bus, or snooze to wake up refreshed for your adventure ahead.

 Things to do in Mersing

-Mersing is located on the east coast of the peninsular Malaysian state of Johor.
-You have to go through this town to travel to several wondrous islands including Tioman Island, Pulau Besar, Rawa Island, Sibu Island, and Pulau Tengah.
+Mersing is located on the east coast of the Peninsular Malaysia in the state of Johor.
+Mersing acts as a gateway to several wondrous islands including Tioman Island, Pulau Besar, Rawa Island, Sibu Island, and Pulau Tengah.

-While in Mersing, enjoy the tranquil life of slower pace in the fishing village atmosphere.
-Take a stroll around the quaint town and see Mersing River, Hindu temple, and Mersing Mosque.
+While in Mersing, enjoy the tranquil and slow pace lifestyle of a fishing village atmosphere.
+Stroll around the quaint town and see Mersing River, Hindu temple, and Mersing Mosque.
 If you would like to have a quiet day at the beach, head down to Penyabung, Air Papan, or Teluk Buih (Bubble Bay Beach).

 What to eat in Mersing?

-Try Calypso Cafe if you’re looking for a mixed menu of Western and local Malay foods; go to Mersing Seafood Restaurant or Ee Lo, several of the best Chinese restaurants in Mersing; and Xiang Gao if you would like to treat yourself in a restaurant with bakery.
-Another main attraction in the town is the relatively cheap seafood products.
+Try Calypso Cafe if you’re in the mood for a mixed menu of Western and local Malay foods.
+Mersing Seafood Restaurant or Ee Lo are among the many quality Chinese restaurants in Mersing; and Xiang Gao if you are willing to treat yourself in a restaurant with bakery.
+Other attractions include relatively cheap seafood products.
 Get satar, keropok lekor, salted fish, dried fish, anchovies, preserved squids, and many more in the local shops around the town.